Chapter 15.48

 2. Be fully licensed and ready for highway use, on its wheels or jacking system, be attached to the site only by quick disconnect type utilities and security devices, and have no permanent attached additions; or

-3. Meet the requirements of this chapter and the elevation and anchoring requirements for manufactured homes.
-(Ord.
-1502 (part), 2020)
+3. Meet the requirements of this chapter and the elevation and anchoring requirements for manufactured homes in subsection C of this section.

 15.48.170 Additional floodway requirements.